Aisha Abdurrahman Bewley

 Aisha Abdurrahman Bewley (born 1948) is a Muslim author and translator of many classical Islamic books.
 The WorldCat union catalog lists her as author or translator for "73 works in 172 publications in 3 languages and 855 library holdings".
 She and her husband accepted Islam very early on and now have collaborated on an English translation of the Qur'an.

 Life

-According to her website, she was born in 1948 in the United States, received a BA in French and an MA in Near Eastern Languages from the University of California, Berkeley and attended the American University in Cairo on a fellowship.
+She was born in 1948 in the United States, received a BA in French and an MA in Near Eastern Languages from the University of California, Berkeley and attended the American University in Cairo on a fellowship.
 She converted to Islam in 1968.
 She is married to Shaykh Abdalhaqq Bewley, who is often co-translator of her books, and is the father of her three children.